Ellen White and Marital Excess

 The reproductive act is the most exhaustive of all vital acts.5

-During the Puritanical era of the 1800s the ideal spiritual woman manifested little interest in sexuality.
+During the Puritanical era of the 1800s, the ideal spiritual woman manifested little interest in sexuality.
 Writing in 1871, German neurologist Richard von Krafft-Ebing pronounced, "Woman, ...if physically and mentally normal, and properly educated, has but little sensual desire."
 Dr. Kellogg apparently agreed, writing:

 I should say that the majority of women, happily for them, are not very much troubled with sexual feeling of any kind. ...
 The best mothers, wives, and managers of households know little or nothing of sexual indulgences.
 Love of home, of children, of domestic duties, are the only passions they feel.
 As a general rule, a modest woman seldom desires any sexual gratification for herself.6

-Mrs. White Warns Against Marital Excess
+Mrs. White Warned Against Marital Excess

 In her 100,000 pages of writing, Sister White never made a single positive statement about sex.
 For her, sex was an activity of the flesh that drained vital force from the body.
 Below, Mrs. White warns that God will hold marriage partners accountable for expending their vital energy: